brndd/joyful-slop/readme.md

 ## Technical details

-Joyful is written in golang, and uses `evdev`/`uinput` to manage devices, `piper` and `oto` for TTS.
+Joyful is written in golang, and uses `evdev`/`uinput` to manage devices and `espeak-ng` for TTS.
 See [cmd/joyful/main.go](cmd/joyful/main.go) for the program's entry point.

+This was originally going to be a Rust project, but the author's Rust skills weren't quite up to the task yet.
+Please look forward to the inevitable Rust rewrite.

 ### Contributing

-Send patches and questions to [annabunches@gmail.com](mailto:annabunches@gmail.com).
-Make sure the subject of your email starts with `[Joyful]`.

-If enough people show an interest in contributing, I'll consider mirroring the repository on Github.
+Issues and pull requests should be made on the [Codeberg mirror](https://codeberg.org/annabunches/joyful).